-In [4] it was argued that when it comes to providing high level control to autonomous agents or robots, the notion of high-level program execution offers an alternative to classical planning that may be more practical in many applications.
-Briefly, instead of looking for a sequence of actions $\vec{a}$ such that where $\phi$ is the goal being planned for, we look for a sequence $\vec{a}$ such that

-$Axioms \models Legal(do(\vec{a}, S_0)) \land \phi(do(\vec{a}, S_0))$ to find a sequence with the right properties.
-This can involve considerable search when $\delta$ is very nondeterministic, but much less search when $\delta$ is more deterministic.
+In [4] it was agued that when it comes to providing high level control to autonomous agents or robots, the notion of high-level program execution offers an alternative to classical planning that may be more practical in many splications.
+Briefly, instead of looking for a sequence of actions ere φ is the goal being planned for, we look for a semence \vec{a} such that to find a sequence with the right properties.
+This can involve considerable search when 8 is very non-deterministic, but much less search when 8 is more deterministic.
 The feasibility of this approach for AI purposes clearly depends on the expressive power of the programming language in question.
-In [4], a language called CONGOLOG is presented, which in addition to nondeterminism, contains f acilities for sequence, iteration, conditionals, concurrency, and prioritized interrupts.
-In this paper, we extend the expressive power of this language by providing much finer control over the nondeterminism, and by making provisions for sensing actions.
-To do so in a way that will be practical even for very large programs requires introducing a different style of on-line program execution.
+In [4], a language called Con4Good is presented, which in addition to non-determinism, contain 18 callities for sequence, it ere stion, conditionals, concurrency, and prioritized interrupts.
+In this paper, we extend the expressive power of this language by providing much finer control over the nondeterminism, and by medicing provisions for sensing very legge programs and providing moth finer control over the nondeterminism, and by medicing provisions for sensing very legge programs requires introducing a different style of on-line program execution.

-$$Axioms \models Do(\delta, S_0, do(\vec{a}, S_0))$$
+Axioms |= $Legal(do(\vec{a}, S_0)) \land \phi(do(\vec{a}, S_0))$

+Hector Levesque

-Hector Leves que Department of Computer Science University of Toronto Toronto, Canada MSS 3H5 hector@cs.toronto.edu
+Department of Computer Science

+University of Toronto

+Toronto, Canada MSS 3H5

+hector@cs. toronto. edu

-In the rest of this section, we discuss on-line and off-line execution informally, and show why sensing actions and nondeterminism to gether can be problematic.
+In the rest of this section, we discuss on-line and off-line execution in formally, and show why sensing actions and nondeterminism to gether on a beproblements.
 In the following section, we formally characterize program execution in the language of the situation calculus.
 Next, we describe an incremental interpreter in Prolog that is correct with respect to this specification.
 The final section contains discussion and conclusions.